-If you’re sick of the cold, love areas with rich cultural and historic backgrounds, and have an independent spirit, consider moving to Phoenix.
+If you’re sick of the cold, love areas with rich cultural and historical backgrounds, and have an independent spirit, consider moving to Phoenix.

 Photo Credit: gordon.milligan

 Nestled within the Valley of the Sun, Phoenix is awash with a diverse blend of Native American, Latin American, and Wild West cultures giving the city a unique identity that’s reflected by its population.

 Phoenix has EVERYONE: Californians, Mexicans, Native Americans, Midwesterners, and East Coasters.
 And best of all, they all brought their food and culture!